 The reporting of overtime focuses on Nursing and Allied Health, the target is currently 3.9%.
-The overtime rate for 2022/23 year-to-date for Nursing and Allied Health is 6.77%, which is above the new target.
-In the first 2 fiscal periods this year, FH's OT is trending in a desire direction and is lower compared to same periods last year.
-Fiscal Period 2 is .53% lower than Fiscal Period 2 of 2021/22.
-As Covid-19 circulates around the community, there still are a higher number of staff calling in sick.
+The overtime rate for 2022/23 year-to-date for Nursing and Allied Health is 7.41%, which is above the new target but slightly lower than previous fiscal periods.
+Fiscal period 08 was .71% lower than the same period in the year previous.
+As Covid-19 and influenza circulates around the community, there are significantly higher number of staff calling in sick.
 The volume of absence calls continue to be higher than the previous years.
 Other drivers of OT includes ongoing pressure in Emergency room visits and bed capacity across the region compared to previous years.
 Workload, short notice replacement needs and staff vacancies are the primary drivers of overtime

 - Overtime is reported via a dashboard to the executive and is reviewed daily.
-For Fiscal Period 02, the majority of overtime continues to be utilized by our Emergency and Medical units.
+For Fiscal Period 08, the majority of overtime continues to be utilized by our Emergency units.
 Overtime is driven by workload needs, short notice absences and existing staff vacancies. - Currently the ER and Critical Care areas have formed a working group to look at opportunities to redesign workflows and staffing models.
 ER continues to have a high number of nursing vacancies.